 Aaron Hull’s “We the People” students fired off more than a dozen questions, many quite pointed, at Wednesday morning’s Board of Education forum at Greenwich High School.

-Dolores Eslava, Liz Murray and Joe Magliocco all juniors at Greenwich High School, were as professional and composed as adults, asking candidates in turn, to respond in 60 seconds or less to each question.
+Dolores Eslava, Liz Murray and Joe Magliocco all juniors at Greenwich High School, were professional and composed, asking candidates in turn, to respond in 60 seconds or less to each question.
 In the front row, students kept time and held up time warnings to keep the event on schedule.

 And while it’s one thing to discuss race imbalance and achievement gap during scantly attended Board of Education meetings, on Wednesday, candidates delivered their responses to a full array of students.

 Candidates were asked for their responses to Superintendent McKersie’s comments in a 2013 interview with New York Times about segregation and racial imbalance in Greenwich, in which he said, “In 2013, that is a very different conversation than in the civil rights era.
 We are getting high-quality outcomes.
 The challenge with the State is, ‘Are you applying an old understanding of how to get educational opportunity that could undermine what we are trying to do here?’ ”